 The riveting Raval district, Barcelona

-Located downtown, next to the gothic district, Raval is an underground district with a variety of up and coming restaurant, bars and cafes in addition to art and cultural gems such as the pivotal MACBA museum and the CCCB museum.
-We love this area because there is a wonderful element of surprise with pop up places, new design stores and a laid back environment.
+Located downtown, next to the gothic district, Raval is an underground district with a variety of up and coming restaurants, bars and cafes in addition to art and cultural gems such as the pivotal MACBA museum and the CCCB museum.
+We love this area because there is a wonderful element of surprise with pop-up places, new design stores and a laid-back environment.

-Spots like Asian cuisine restaurant Dos Palillos offer a gastronomic dining experience with its incredible selection of food all perfectly set to artisan perfection.
-Then there is the casual Bar Lobo restaurant, with a great lunch menu and brilliant selection of Mediterranean food, Carmelitas, and not to forget the incredible tapas Bar Cañete, all set aside from the bustle of La Rambla.
+Spots like Asian cuisine restaurant Dos Palillos which has now been going for 10 years offer a gastronomic dining experience with its incredible selection of food all perfectly set to artisan perfection.
+Then there is the casual Bar Lobo restaurant, with a great lunch menu and brilliant selection of Mediterranean food and not to forget the incredible tapas Bar Cañete, all set aside from the bustle of La Rambla.

-Here you can find some cool stores particularly design from the vintage stores to the small boutiques and showrooms such as MedWinds.
-If you like coffee with a an eclectic vibe head to El Colectivo on c/Notariat – they do amazing homemade cookies and their carrot cake is equally delicious.
+Here you can find some cool, design orientated boutique stores and vintage clothing treasures such as MedWinds.
+If you like coffee with an eclectic vibe head to El Colectivo on c/Notariat – they do amazing homemade cookies and their carrot cake is equally delicious.
 If you want to sit inside and perhaps have something more hearty, Caravelle, a new establishment is also worth visiting.
 Here you can expect coffee and a delicious brunch menu to awaken those taste buds!

 Still, one of the best of the various café terraces around the edges of the quiet, traffic-free Plaça Vicenç Martorell, is Kasparo.
 They serve tapas, bocadillos, salads and a varying selection of more substantial dishes, available all day.
 There is no indoor seating, so this is most definitely more of a warm weather proposition.